AVEVA/CONNECT-data-services-developer-docs/content/visualize-data/download-trend-data.md

 # Download trend data

-After you create a trend session that includes traces from assets, streams, or both, you can download the data depicted in trend session as a .csv file.
+After you create a trend session that includes traces from assets, streams, or both, you can download the data depicted in the trend session as a .csv file.

 1. In the left pane, select **Visualization** > **Trend**.